Introducing the villain

 (Auburndale, FL, USA)

-Answer: It depends whether your villain is also your impact character.
+It also makes a difference if your villain is also your impact character.

 The choice he makes will determine if he can achieve the story goal.
 There's no knowing what the right choice is ahead of time.
 That's the fun part.